Skip to main content

 How It Works

-Pipeline sits between Alert Ingestion and Route Distribution.
+Pipeline sits between Label Enhancement and Route Distribution.
 Its execution logic is as follows:

 1. Chain Processing: You can configure multiple processing rules that execute sequentially from top to bottom